arbaazsharif/revops-portfolio/project-2-dead-deal-revival-system/README.md

 ## What I'd Do Differently in Production

-This is a portfolio MVP, not a production system.
-If I were rolling this out at a real company:
+Opportunities to strengthen the system at scale:

-- **Move the scoring into HubSpot itself.** Google Sheets is great for showing the logic, but in production the Revival Score should live as a custom property in HubSpot so reps can see it without opening another tab.
+- **Move the scoring into HubSpot itself.** The Revival Score could live as a custom property in HubSpot so reps see it without opening another tab.
-- **Replace row-by-row writes with a Bulk Add Rows call.** That would cut the number of operations way down per run.
+- **Replace row-by-row writes with a Bulk Add Rows call.** This cuts the number of operations down significantly per run.
 - **Collapse the 3 HubSpot modules into one HTTP call** using HubSpot's associations API.
 Cleaner, faster, fewer credits.
 - **Add idempotency** with a HubSpot custom property (`revival_email_sent = true`) so the same contact never gets emailed twice across multiple runs.
-- **Move it to a scheduled trigger** — once a week, Tuesday or Wednesday morning — instead of running it manually.
+- **Move to a scheduled trigger** — once a week, Tuesday or Wednesday morning — instead of running manually.
 ---

 ## What I Learned